-Most SME's deliver Public Sector services through a major corporate supplier who add margin on the services.
-This is seen as lower risk to Public Sector but means the SME’s aren’t making the margins in that sector, so it’s less attractive.”
+Most SME’s deliver Public Sector services through a major corporate supplier who adds a margin to the services.
+This is seen as a lower risk to Public Sector but means the SME’s aren’t making the margins in that sector, so it’s less attractive.”

 The Price War